 A past Guelph tradition since 1894

-The Thanksgiving Day Races take place every year on Thanksgiving Day Monday
+The Thanksgiving Day Races took place every year on Thanksgiving Day Monday

-The Thanksgiving Day Races are a Guelph tradition, dating back to 1894.
-Until about the 1970’s, they were thought to be the largest held in Canada.
+The Thanksgiving Day Races were a Guelph tradition, dating back to 1894.
+Until about the 1970s, they were thought to be the largest held in Canada.

-Today they attract more than 500 race participants as well as 100s more who come out to watch or volunteer
+They attracted more than 500 race participants as well as 100s more to watch or volunteer.

-It’s an event for all ages with entire families participating across the many events.
-Running ability at the event is diverse, ranging from some of Guelph’s most elite runners all the way through to the novice.
+It was an event for all ages with entire families participating across the many events.

 In 2012, the Thanksgiving Day Races partnered with The Foundation of Guelph General Hospital to raise funds to help Guelph General Hospital improve care for our community.